Thread-Safe Singleton Design Pattern in C#

 }

-Here, within the main method, we use Parallel.Invoke method to invoke Multiple Methods parallelly, This concept is introduced in .NET Framework 4.0.
-If you are new to parallel programming then please read our Parallel Programming in C# with Real-Time examples article.
+Here, within the main method, we use Parallel.Invoke method to invoke Multiple Methods parallelly; This concept is introduced in .NET Framework 4.0.
+If you are new to parallel programming, please read our Parallel Programming in C# with Real-Time examples article.

 Example to Understand Thread-Safe Singleton Design Pattern in C#

-The above output clearly shows that the counter value has incremented to 2, which proves that the constructor of the Singleton class is executed two times as a result two instances of the singleton class have been created in this case.
-So, if the Singleton class is not Thread-Safe, then we may end up creating multiple instances of the Singleton class in a Multithread Environment.
+The above output clearly shows that the counter value has incremented to 2, which proves that the constructor of the Singleton class is executed two times; as a result, two instances of the singleton class have been created in this case.
+So, if the Singleton class is not Thread-Safe, we may create multiple instances of the Singleton class in a Multithread Environment.

 What is Lazy Initialization in Singleton Design Pattern in C#?

-In our example, until and unless we invoke the GetInstance Method of the Singleton Class, the Singleton Instance is not going to be created.
-That means when we invoke the GetInstance Method of the Singleton class, then only the Singleton Instance is going to be created.
-This Delay of Singleton Instance creation is called Lazy Initialization in Singleton Design Pattern.
+In our example, the Singleton Instance will not be created until and unless we invoke the GetInstance Method of the Singleton Class.
+That means only the Singleton Instance will be created when we invoke the GetInstance Method of the Singleton class.
+This Delay in creating the Singleton Instance is called Lazy Initialization in the Singleton Design Pattern.

-The Lazy Initialization i.e. the on-demand object creation of the Singleton Class works fine when we invoke the GetInstance Method in a Single-Threaded environment.
-But in a Multi-Threaded environment, it will not work as expected.
-In a Multi-Thread environment, the lazy initialization may end up creating multiple instances of the singleton class when multiple threads invoke the GetInstance Method parallelly at the same time which we just discussed.
+The Lazy Initialization, i.e., the on-demand object creation of the Singleton Class, works fine when we invoke the GetInstance Method in a Single-Threaded environment.
+However, it will not work as expected in a multi-threaded environment.
+In a Multi-Thread environment, the lazy initialization may create multiple instances of the singleton class when multiple threads invoke the GetInstance Method parallelly at the same time, as we just discussed.

-How to implement a Thread-Safe Singleton Design Pattern in C#?
+How Do We Implement a Thread-Safe Singleton Design Pattern in C#?

-There are many ways to Implement Thread-Safe Singleton Design Pattern in C#.
+There are many ways to Implement the Thread-Safe Singleton Design Pattern in C#.
 They are as follows:

 1. Thread-Safety Singleton Implementation using Lock.